-The information presented in Table 2-1 through Table 2-5 is a guide to the resource utilization and maximum clock frequency of the Image Noise Reduction core for Artix-7, Zynq-7000, Virtex-7, Kintex-7, Virtex-6, and Spartan-6 FPGA families.
+The information presented in Table 2-1 through Table 2-3 is a guide to the resource utilization and maximum clock frequency of the Image Noise Reduction core for all input/output width combinations for Virtex-7, Kintex-7, Artix-7, and Zynq FPGA families using the Vivado Design Suite.
+UltraScaleTM results are expected to be similar to 7 series results.
 This core does not use any dedicated I/O or CLK resources.
-The design was tested using ISE® v14.3 tools with default tool options for characterization data.
 The design was tested with the AXI4-Lite interface, INTC_IF and the Debug Features disabled.
 By default, the maximum number of pixels per scan line was set to 1920, active pixels per scan line was set to 1920.

-Table 2-1: Artix-7 and Zynq-7000 Devices with Artix Based FPGA Logic
+Table 2-1: Artix-7 FPGA and Zynq-7000 Device with Artix Based Programmable Logic Performance